belibug/ModuleTools/README.md

 When the module is built, the contents of the `src/resources` folder will be copied directly to the `dist` folder.
 If the `src/resources` folder contains any subfolders, those subfolders and their contents will also be included in the `dist` folder, ensuring that all necessary files are available for the module to function correctly.

-How the resources folder gets copied to the "OutputModuleDir" folder will depends on the "CopyMode" project setting.
+How the resources folder gets copied to the "OutputModuleDir" folder will depends on the "ResourceCopyMode" project setting.
 When missing or set to "Folder", the resources folder will be copied.
-When "CopyMode" is set to "Content", then only the content of the resources folder will be copied.
+When "ResourceCopyMode" is set to "Content", then only the content of the resources folder will be copied.

 Leave `src\resources` empty if there is no need to include any additional content in the `dist` folder.